Program & Education Associate (Unpaid Internship)

 ADMINISTRATIVE PROGRAM SUPPORT:

-Support the recruitment of volunteers and community partners for Community Design Apprenticeship Program.
+Support the recruitment of volunteers and community partners for youth programs.
 This includes but is not limited to: Local Advisory Council members, photographers and videographers, and guest speakers.

 Support the implementation of pre-program and post-program evaluations through survey design and data entry.